paradise-fi/divine/doc/manual/divm.md

-# The DIVINE Virtual Machine
+# DiVM: A Virtual Machine for Verification

-Programs in DIVINE are executed by a virtual machine (DIVINE VM or DiVM for short).
-The machine code executed by this virtual machine is the LLVM bitcode.
-The details of the "machine language" are, therefore, described in the [LLVM Documentation] [1].
+Programs in DIVINE are executed by a virtual machine (called DiVM).
+The machine code executed by this virtual machine is an extension of the LLVM bitcode.
+The LLVM part of this “machine language” is described in detail in the [LLVM Documentation] [1].
+The extensions of the language and the semantics specific to DiVM are the subject of this chapter.

 [1]: http://llvm.org/docs/LangRef.html

 ## Activation Frames

-Unlike in a 'traditional' implementations of C, there is no continuous stack in DiVM.
+Unlike in a ‘traditional’ implementations of C, there is no continuous stack in DiVM.
 Instead, each activation record (frame) is allocated from the heap and its size is fixed.
 Allocations that are normally done at runtime from the stack are instead done from the heap, using the `alloca` LLVM